 More than 200 student, faculty, and staff organizations are registered with SLD.
 Organizations that register with SLD have access to campus facilities and other resources.
 These organizations represent varied interests and activities including academic, professional, political, social, religious, recreational, and service groups.
 A complete list of organizations and detailed information on joining a Registered Independent Organization (RIO) is available from SLD.

-SLD assists UH's six chartered student organizations in achieving their goals and objectives; provides administrative services for more than 200 RIOs; fosters educational, recreational, cultural, and social programs and activities; provides trained, experienced advisors who teach leadership and organizational skills; and promotes responsible citizenship.
+SLD assists UH's five chartered student organizations in achieving their goals and objectives; provides administrative services for more than 200 RIOs; fosters educational, recreational, cultural, and social programs and activities; provides trained, experienced advisors who teach leadership and organizational skills; and promotes responsible citizenship.

 Associated Students of the University of Hawai‘i

 The Associated Students of the University of Hawai‘i (ASUH) is the chartered student organization whose membership includes all full-time (12 credit hours or more per semester) classified undergraduates.
 It is governed by the ASUH Senate, elected annually each spring.
 The senate is made up of four executive officers and 34 senators who represent students in the various academic colleges and students at large.
 Any ASUH member in good academic standing may seek elective office.

 The senate works toward improving the quality of undergraduate student life and represents the needs, interests, and concerns of its constituents through participation in UH policy-making and advisory committees, research and lobbying action on campus and community issues, and the sponsorship and funding of a variety of programs and activities.